Properties and Characterisations of Cofree Cartesian Differential Categories: Cofree Cartesian Differential Categories

 Since cofree Cartesian $k$-differential categories are unique up to isomorphism, a Cartesian $k$-differential category is cofree if and only if it is isomorphic to a Faà di Bruno construction.
-This provides our first characterisation of cofree Cartesian differential categories.
+This provides our first (yet obvious) characterisation of cofree Cartesian differential categories.
+Again, this follows from standard facts about adjunctions, though we record it here for future use.

 \begin{lemma} Let $\mathbb{A}$ be a Cartesian left $k$-linear category, $\mathbb{X}$ a Cartesian $k$-differential category, and $\mathcal{E}: \mathbb{X} \to \mathbb{A}$ a Cartesian $k$-linear functor.
 Then $\left((\mathbb{X}, \mathsf{D}), \mathcal{E}\right)$ a cofree Cartesian $k$-differential category over $\mathbb{A}$ if and only if the unique Cartesian $k$-differential functor $\mathcal{E}^\flat: (\mathbb{X}, \mathsf{D}) \to (\mathsf{F}[\mathbb{A}], \mathsf{D})$ which makes the following diagram commute: